hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 **Exercise**

 * Open up the manual page for the `find` command.
 Skim through some of the information.
-    * Do you think you might be able to learn this much information about the very many command by heart?
+    * Do you think you might be able to learn this much information about many commands by heart?
     * Do you think this format of information display is useful for you?

 * Quit the `man` buffer and come back to your command prompt.